 Every weekday, The Courtyard Café puts out a different menu item in the self-service section.
 From mac and cheese Tuesdays to potato skin Thursdays, you can get a container or a plate and dig in yourself.
 My favorite is the burrito special where I can choose my own fillings from an array of pulled pork, bacon, cheese, salsa, and veggies!
 I usually leave out the tortilla because I like it better with just some brown rice and a scoop of sour cream.

 Oh, FoCo, how I have missed you!Don't get me wrong, I've loved making my own lunch salad and hosting dinner parties with my friends during the break, but with classes starting again and the snow building, I definitely need a warm meal I can just sit down for.

 - No. 1

-This was my first meal at FoCo right after winter break and the day FoCo reopened.
+This was my first meal at FoCo right after winter break, on the day FoCo reopened.
 I’m sure you can imagine my excitement by the number of chicken wings and fries I had on my plate!
 I also had a Monte Cristo sandwich (a kind of French toasted ham and cheese sandwich), some sautéed spinach and onions, and brown rice with a mix of vegetables.
-I also like to create my own drink of apple juice, green tea, and a third mystery ingredient (chef’s secret!).
-Top this off with a side dish of kimchi, Korean pickled cabbage and I am good to go!
+I also like to create my own drink of apple juice, green tea, and a third mystery ingredient (chef’s secret)!
+Top this off with a side dish of kimchi, Korean pickled cabbage, and I am good to go!

 - No. 2